Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Management-Layer/0-intro-management-layer.md

 {% include '.admonitions/outages-admonition.md' %}

 These types of outages can occur for a variety of reasons, including human error or oversight, unnecessary bottlenecks during approval workflows or a general **lack of automation**.

 The management layer *must* be aware of any and all information associated with a given {{mid}} and any workloads consuming it, so that it can proactively renew and re-provision on a schedule or ad-hoc, at the time of need.

+!!! example "EXAMPLE"

+    A good example is the expiry date of a certificate.
+    The management layer should recognize the expiry date is upcoming and, if desired by the user, proactively renew the certificate.
     Additionally, the management layer is responsible for providing relevant information back to the {{midcp}} in order for the InfoSec or PKI team to maintain complete visibility into all {{mids}} in use throughout the organization.

 {% include 'value-drivers/vd-intro.md' %}